On the functoriality of the space of equivariant smooth $h$-cobordisms: -cobordisms on manifolds with corners

 \end{defn}

 Note that when making an encased $h$-cobordism it is redundant to specify the lower collar $c$, since it must coincide with the inverse of \therh $\rho$ near the boundary.

-For a fixed {\mirror} $h$-cobordism $W$, we can define a space of \rhs by defining a $k$-simplex to be a smooth map $\Delta^k \times \bar W \to M \times [-1,1]$ that for each point of $\Delta^k$ defines \arhperiod We require there to be a single open neighborhood on which the \rhs agree with $c^{-1}$, throughout the entire simplex $\Delta^k$.
+For a fixed {\mirror} $h$-cobordism $W$, we can define a space of \rhs by defining a $k$-simplex to be a smooth map $\Delta^k \times \bar W \to M \times [-1,1]$ that for each point of $\Delta^k$ defines an encasing function, and such that there is a single open set $U \subseteq W$ containing the bottom and sides on which the \rhs agree with $c^{-1}$, throughout the entire simplex $\Delta^k$.